amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

     <Parameter name="ratio" type="Array(int)" value="{2, 1, 4}"/>
   </ParameterList>

-In this example, the list "Main" has a parameter named "cfl" that is a "double" and has the value of 0.9, and a Array(int) parameter named "ratio" such that ratio[0] = 2, ratio[1]=1, and ratio[2]=4.
+In this example, the list *Main* has parameter *cfl* that is the double with value 0.9, and parameter *ratio* that is the integer array such that ratio[0] = 2, ratio[1]=1, and ratio[2]=4.